mesoshq/mesosctl/README.md

 cluster status agent <agentIPAddress>        Display the Mesos agent status and utilization cluster ssh <ipAddress> [command]            Issue a SSH command on the remote host.
-The command must be wrapped in double quotation marks, like `"ls -la"`. cluster get leader                           Returns the currently leading Mesos Master's IP address
+The command must be wrapped in double quotation marks, like `"ls -la"`. cluster get leader                           Returns the currently leading Mesos Master's IP address cluster restart services                     Restarts the ZooKeeper, Master, Agent and Marathon services on both Masters and Agents
 ```

 ### Repository